uhlryk/angular-dynamic-number/README.md

 Allow to set single character append currency e.g. 1234.12€.
 Html could have problem with show some characters.
 In those situations you should set currency as html entit.
 € = `&#x20AC;`

+**numString**

+Allow to set model type to string.
+This is useful when Javascript rounding in numbers is not desired.

 ## Filter with strategies